pi0/osticket-docker/README.md

 will accept mail from your host & domain is not trivial due to anti-spam measures.
 This is additionally difficult to do from ephemeral docker containers that run in a cloud where the host may change etc.

-Hence this image supports OSTicket sending of mail by sending directly to designated a SMTP server.
+Hence this image supports osTicket sending of mail by sending directly to designated a SMTP server.
 However, you must provide the relevant SMTP settings through environmental variables before this will function.

 To automatically collect email from an external IMAP or POP3 account, configure the settings for the relevant email address in